Senior Fit Solutions™

 Why Listen to Me?

-I’m a Pilates Teacher, Functional Ageing Specialist, Cardiac Fitness Specialist and a Strength & Conditioning Coach who’s passionate about enhancing the lives of women over 60 though healthy live style behaviours with a focus on Strength Trainnig.
+I’m a Pilates Teacher, Functional Ageing Specialist, Cardiac Fitness Specialist and a Strength & Conditioning Coach.
+I’m passionate about maintaining my own health & fitness and enhancing the lives of other women over 60 through healthy lifestyle behaviours with a strong emphasis on Strength Training.

 COURSE CONTENTS